10-Q 1 anik20230930_10q.htm FORM 10-Q anik20230930_10q.htm

 Non-Orthopedic

-Revenue from the Company’s sole significant customer, DePuy Synthes Mitek Sports Medicine, part of the Johnson & Johnson Medical Companies, as a percentage of the Company’s total revenue was 44% and 45% for the three months ended September 30, 2023 and 2022, respectively, and 45% and 43% for the nine months ended September 30, 2023 and 2022, respectively.
+Revenue from the Company’s sole significant US customer, J&J Medtech (previously known as DePuy Synthes Mitek Sports Medicine), part of the Johnson & Johnson Medical Companies, as a percentage of the Company’s total revenue was 45% and 44% for the three-months ended September 30, 2024 and 2023, respectively, and 43% and 45% for the nine-months ended September 30, 2024 and 2023, respectively.

 Total revenue by geographic location based on the location of the customer in total and as a percentage of total revenue were as follows: